 Up to 16 credits (4 courses) may be accepted for concentration credit from another university.
 Grades from study abroad programs are not counted in students’ grade point averages.

 Students who study abroad may substitute another course for a missed sophomore, junior, or senior tutorial.
 However, students who successfully complete the junior essay process while abroad during their junior spring will have their spring junior tutorial requirement waived.
+Successful completion requires students to be in regular touch with their tutors and to earn two honors-level readings.
 Students work closely with their junior tutors while abroad to complete their junior essays, and can also direct any questions to the Associate Director of Studies.